DanielMabadeje/DanielMabadeje/README.md

  😊 My name is Daniel Mabadeje, I am a software developer with Javascript/JQuery/Vue, PHP/Laravel stacks.
  🔭 I'm very excited to work with products and ideas that help make the world a better place.
  🌱 I'm currently learning deeper concepts in laravel and also trying my hands on c#.
  💬 Ask me anything concerning Web applications,Databases, Server side languages and the above listed stacks.
-You can reach me via mail @ mabadejedaniel1@gmail.com
+You can reach me via mail @ mabadejedaniel1@gmail.com and twitter: https://twitter.com/mabadejedaniel1

 ⚡ Fun fact I have fallen in love with public speaking